project-lux/lux-middletier/test/endpoints/README.md

 ## Workflow Overview

+1. **Provide test data**: Implement the TestDataProvider class for each test data source.
-1. **Analyze**: Run `npm run create:spec` to discover all endpoints in your Express app
+2. **Analyze**: Run `npm run create:spec` to discover all endpoints in your Express app
-2. **Generate**: Create comprehensive test files with `npm run create:tests` (automatically discovers and uses all available data sources to populate ready-to-run test cases)
+3. **Generate**: Create comprehensive test files with `npm run create:tests` (automatically discovers and uses all available data sources to populate ready-to-run test cases)
-3. **Execute**: Run tests with `npm test` or `npm run test:dev` or `npm run test:save` to save the response bodies.
+4. **Execute**: Run tests with `npm test` or `npm run test:dev` or `npm run test:save` to save the response bodies.
-4. **Report**: Review detailed HTML, CSV, and JSON reports
+5. **Report**: Review detailed HTML, CSV, and JSON reports
-5. **Compare**: Use `npm run compare` to analyze differences between test runs.
+6. **Compare**: Use `npm run compare` to analyze differences between test runs.
 By default, the last two directories in the reports directory are compared.
 To override, specify the reports directory, the baseline report file, and the report file to compare to.
 Submit the JSON-formatted report files.
-6. **Customize** (Optional): Add additional test cases may be added within an existing TestDataProvider's implementation source file or a new TestDataProvider's implementation source file.
+7. **Customize** (Optional): Additional test cases may be added within an existing TestDataProvider's implementation data file or directly within a new TestDataProvider's implementation that doesn't use an external data source.
 Do not add them to the generated spreadsheets.

 ## Quick Start